Syndromic Surveillance & Meaningful Use

 In 2016, the Electronic Syndromic System for the Early Notification of Community-Based Epidemics (ESSENCE), developed by Johns Hopkins University (JHU) became the NSSP’s primary syndromic surveillance tool.
 NSSP’s version of ESSENCE allows epidemiologists to collaborate with others across geopolitical boundaries to share data which provides a broader surveillance view.

-- Building health monitoring infrastructure and workforce capacity where needed at the state, local, tribal, and territorial levels
+- Enhancing health monitoring infrastructure and workforce capacity at the state, local and territorial levels

-- Expanding the utility of BioSense data to multi-use (and all-hazard) beyond early event detection and to contribute information for public health situational awareness, routine public health practice and improved health outcomes and public health
+- Expanding the utility of NSSP data to use in all-hazards incidents and to contribute information for public health situational awareness, routine public health practice and improved health outcomes

 - Increasing local and state jurisdictions participation in NSSP

-To view informational webinars on Meaningful Use and Public Health, please click here.
+To view informational webinars on Meaningful Use and Public Health, click here.

-Click for information on Tri-County Health Department’s Declaration of Readiness to Receive Syndromic Surveillance Data for Hospitals in Adams, Arapahoe and Douglas Counties
+Meaningful Use Declaration (PDF): Click for information on Tri-County Health Department’s Declaration of Readiness to Receive Syndromic Surveillance Data for Hospitals in Adams, Arapahoe and Douglas Counties.